 Landscape, Ecology and Trees: Design Challenges

 - There is a clear wish that, despite being an urban space and needing to function all year and in all weathers, the spaces should feel green and feature planting and trees.
-This will require careful design in terms of types of trees and planting arrangements (to avoid a repeat of Parliament Street) and consideration of maintenance.
+This will require careful design in terms of types of trees and planting arrangements (to avoid a repeat of Parliament Street where roots have pushed up the paving stones) and consideration of maintenance.

 - Trees are important and there is a wish for there to be more trees than currently in the area as well as a recognition that the right tree needs to be in the right place.